 Have You Really Been To SF If You Haven’t Seen The Golden Gate Bridge?

-San Francisco is definitely a hit or a miss with weather.
+San Francisco is definitely a hit or a miss with the weather.
 Luckily, we hit San Francisco on a pretty clear day.
 But, don’t be disappointed if it’s foggy!

 The Golden Gate Bridge should be a must-see on your San Francisco budget list, especially because it’s free!
 We went close to sunset, so for picture purposes, we decided to access the bridge from the north side.